luminide/docs/docs/source/tutorial/overview.md

 :width: 650
 ```

-- **IDE Server**: This is what controls everything, e.g., where you log in, download and edit your code, experiments are tracked,  and results are stored.
+- **IDE Server**: This is what controls everything, e.g., where you log in from your **browser**, download and edit your code, experiments are tracked/monitored/visualized,  hyperparameter tuning is managed, and results are stored.
 This is also where commands that run on the Compute Server are launched.
 - **Compute Server**: This is where experiments are executed.
 Before each run, code from the IDE server is automatically copied over, and after each run the results are automatically copied back.
-This is also where datasets are downloaded and stored.
+Datasets are downloaded and stored on persistent **Cloud Storage**, which is co-located with the Compute Server for high performance.

 ## Luminide File Structure